Mike Reed (cricketer)

-Michael 'Mike' Thomas Reed (born 10 September 1988) is an English cricketer who is currently without a club.
+Michael Thomas Reed (born 10 September 1988) is an English cricketer who is currently without a club.
 He is a right-handed batsman who bowls right-arm fast-medium pace.
 He was born in Leicester, Leicestershire.

 Reed was educated at the De Lisle School, before attending Cardiff University to study Maths, where he played cricket for Cardiff MCCU.
 He also played minor counties cricket for Wales Minor Counties while he was studying, making his debut for the team against Shropshire in the 2009 Minor Counties Championship.
 He made four further Minor Counties Championship appearances for the team, the last of which came against Wiltshire in 2010.
 He also came to Glamorgan's attention while studying at Cardiff University, with the county signing him on a development contract for 2012.
 He made his first-class debut for the county against Derbyshire in the 2012 County Championship at the SWALEC Stadium.
 He has made two further first-class appearances for Glamorgan in the 2012 County Championship, in a return fixture against Derbyshire at the County Ground, Derby, and against Hampshire at the Rose Bowl.
 On 17 September 2012, Reed, signed a new 2-year contract extension.

 Reed had two five-wicket hauls in the 2013 season, firstly against Cardiff MCCU in an early season encounter, and later against Worcestershire in the County Championship.

 After missing the entire 2014 season with an injured knee, on which he had two operations, Reed left Glamorgan in September 2014.